-That the Commission notes the report and requests that the views expressed during the debate, are fed back to the Cabinet through the Commission's Comment sheet along with the tabled questions from Councillor Burrett included in Appendix A below.
+That the Commission notes the report and requests that the views expressed during the debate, are fed back to the Cabinet through the Commission's Comment sheet along with the tabled questions from Councillor Burrett included in the Appendix.

-7. Cabinet Agenda Item 13 - Community Grants Future Options
+10. Community Grants Future Options

 The Commission considered report HCS/24 of the Head of Community Services.
+The report sought to consider the options for the future Community Grants process.

-During the discussion with the Leader of the Council, and the Head of Community Services, Councillors made the following comments:
+During the discussion with the Leader of the Council and the Head of Community Services, Councillors made the following comments:

 - Recognition of the many groups and organisations within the town.
 It was questioned if all were aware of other funding opportunities.
-The liaison work with organisations and signposting arrangements would be maintained. - It was felt it would be beneficial for the new commissioning model to come before OSC. - Acknowledgement that in terms of the review process the Grants Appeal Panel was still in existence and it was felt this was the correct approach. - Recognition that re-designing the service towards a proposed commissioning approach still enabled the service to deliver in an effective and efficient manner whilst maintaining the connections to the community.
+The liaison work with organisations and signposting arrangements would be maintained. - It was felt it would be beneficial for the new commissioning model to come before OSC. - Acknowledgement that in terms of the review process the Grants Appeal Panel was still in existence and it was felt this was the correct approach.

+Recognition that re-designing the service towards a proposed commissioning approach still enabled the service to deliver in an effective and efficient manner whilst maintaining the connections to the community.